Jeunese/jeunese.github.io/docs/guidelines.md

 # Writing guidelines

-The following information is based on user research, industry standards, and expertise in information development.
-This helps ensure high quality content, strong search engine optimization (SEO), and good customer experience.
+Following a set of writing guidelines helps ensure consistency, content quality, and a good user experience of product documentation and UI content.
+The writing guidelines presented in this article are based on substantial research, content writing expertise, and industry standards.

 ## General guidelines for writing content

 You can apply the following guidelines to both product documentation and UI content.

-### Scannability: Make content easy to scan
+### Scannability: Make content easy to scan for relevant information

+To help readers find the content they need, make your content "scannable".

-Break up the content:
+Break up content:

 -  Use headings.
--  Adopt a flat hierarchy of essential information (2-3 tiers).
+-  Adopt flat hierarchy (2-3 tiers).
 -  Keep headings short (12 words or fewer).
 -  Write short paragraphs (75 words or fewer; 2-4 sentences).
 -  Use bullet points.

 Consider the location of content:

--  People are most likely to read content that is "above the fold", so keep content as short as possible to the reduce the need for users to scroll.
+-  Keep content as short as possible to the reduce the need for users to scroll.
+-  Place important content "above the fold" in a webpage.
--  In left-to-right languages, people tend to read in an F shape, so put the most important information on the top left.
+-  In left-to-right languages, people tend to read in an F shape, so place important content or navigation in the top left.

 ### Sentences: Keep sentences short, simple, and relevant

 Write short sentences:

--  For online documentation, no more than 25 words.
+-  For online documentation, write sentences that are no more than 28 words.
--  For UI content, no more than 15 words.
+-  For UI content, write sentences that are no more than 15 words.
 -  Use as few words as possible and prune every excess word.

 Use clause and step order to help the reader identify and remember the relevant information: